Sea Cucumber: Learn What This Phallic Delicacy Can Do for Your Health

 How to Preserve the Amino Acids in Sea Cucumbers

 Sea cucumber harvesting uses the pen culture method.
 The process includes removing the sea cucumber’s entrails and skewering them from the bottom-up before boiling them with papaya leaves.
-Harvesters also wash and sun-dry them for up to 3 days.
+Harvesters also wash and sun-dry them for up to three days.

 To maintain the amino acids in dried sea cucumbers, it’s important to ensure that the temperature of papaya leave slices and water used for boiling is between 550-650° C.